Teach English in Honduras (housing, benefits + stipend provided)

 This challenging position provides the opportunity to spend a year teaching english to the most at-risk youth in Honduras, with an organization that has been featured on CNN, CNN en Espanol, Larry King Live, and USA Today.

-In 2012, Students Helping Honduras opened the Villa Soleada Bilingual School in northern Honduras with the goal to serve up to 250 children from the surrounding villages and our Children's Home.
+In 2012, we opened the Villa Soleada Bilingual School in northern Honduras with the goal to serve up to 250 children from the surrounding villages and our Children's Home.
 Many of our students come from families that live on just a few dollars a day.
 Our Children's Home neighbors our Bilingual School where classes Pre-K through 7 are currently being offered.
-Check out our most recent updates here.
 We are proud of our rare model where children of very low economic standing are able to have access to a bilingual education, usually only affordable by the middle to upper class.
-Our mission as an organization is to alleviate extreme poverty and violence in Honduras through education and youth empowerment and VSBS is our primary project to fulfill that mission.
+Our mission as an organization is to end extreme poverty and violence in Honduras through education and youth empowerment and VSBS is our primary project to fulfill that mission.

 In addition to the $164.47 monthly salary (currency exchange is 23L to $1), SHH covers all volunteer housing with utilities and lunch is offered at the school for 40L.
 Incidental expenses like high speed internet, classroom materials, Volunteer Card health insurance, and visa renewal trips are also covered.
 Expenses not covered by us include travel to/from Honduras and money for personal travel/amenities.